 When creating an order, you will see a few different charges that add to the total amount.
-The first is the item price, which is the price of the item sold at the retailer of your choice.
+The first is the product price, which is the price of the item sold at the retailer of your choice.

 Here’s a breakdown of these charges, as shown in the image below.

-Item cost = this is the cost of the item you are requesting on Grabr.
+Product price = this is the cost of the item you are requesting on Grabr.

 If you found this item on sale, you should add a note to your traveler with the coupon code needed to attain the discounted price.

-Applicable taxes = Grabr auto-calculates sales tax for US travelers, as this is a required fee for anybody buying an item in the United States.
+US Sales Tax = Grabr auto-calculates sales tax for US travelers, as this is a required fee for anybody buying an item in the United States.

 Articles in this section

-- How to Shop on Grabr from Uruguay
+- How to shop on Grabr

 - How do I create an order?